arcus/education_modules/bash_scripting_102/bash_scripting_102.md

-### Search file contents with `grep`
+### Search contents with `grep`

-Now that we can search file names, we also want to be able to search file contents.
+Now that we can search file and folder names, we also want to be able to search file contents.

 The command `grep` (rhymes with "step") is a search function to locate a string or pattern within a file or in a directory.
 The `grep` command requires two arguments, first you need to tell it what string or pattern to look for in quotes, and second you have to tell it where to search.